psych750/resources/README.md

-# resources
-Textbooks and other resources for Psych 750
+# Resources for Psych 750

+## Textbooks
+Contains various textbooks (mostly Python) for you to use as reference and for additional examples.

+## Cheat Sheets
+Various cheat sheets - **some probably need to be updated.
+Stay tuned**